Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_piipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 * Save the result into a Snowflake table
 * Create a serverless task to schedule the feature engineering pipeline (Currently in Private Preview)

-### Run The Code In The Notebook

-Run each of the cells in the Notebook.
+Follow along and run each of the cells in [the Notebook](https://github.com/Snowflake-Labs/sfguide-data-engineering-pipelines-with-snowpark-pandas/blob/main/Customer%20Profile%20Creation%20Pipeline.ipynb).

 Within this Notebook, we will use Snowpark Pandas API to create DataFrames, join them, create new features and create a serverless task to schedule the feature engineering.